 Decision Analyses of posterior probabilities of events affecting the most important factor with impact over the cash inflow for risk management in operation [Worksheet Bayes ];

 Business Plan – Executive Summary (this issue) where this Information Memorandum provides an attempt of verbal detailed descriptions of the project so as any auditor making due diligence to get full perception of the business venture with profitability evaluation, risks assessment for use of all participants in the credit transaction with full control of its performance and further operation.
-A reasonable part of the Summary is focused on a guidance for friendly operation with the active program files and correct understanding of the contents of the whole Business Plan.
+A reasonable part of the Summary is focused on guidance for friendly operation with the active program files and correct understanding of the contents of the whole Business Plan.

 Risk Assessment and Management

 Excel-based software VBA-program file.
-It is provided in Demo Version with actual results of eight risk factor assessment and their impact over the business venture.
+It is provided in Demo Version with actual results of eight risk factor assessments and their impact over the business venture.

 Detailed description of applied method.